Layout components

 Pages are typically divided into sections that correspond to specific types of content, such as articles, images, or videos.
 For instance:

-• Homepage Layout: Often includes a hero section, featured content area, and footers displaying links and social media icons.
+• Homepage Layout: Often includes a Hero Section, featured content area, and footers displaying links and social media icons.

 • Content Pages: Typically structured with a sidebar for navigation and a primary content area that displays articles or other information.